kriszyp/lmdb-js/README.md

 This will delete the entry at the specified key.
 This functions like `putSync`, providing synchronous entry deletion.

 ### `store.ifVersion(key, ifVersion: number, callback): Promise<boolean>`
-This will define conditionally writes, and conditionally execute any puts or removes that are called in the callback, using the provided condition of an entry with the provided key having the provided version.
+This executes a block of conditional writes, and conditionally execute any puts or removes that are called in the callback, using the provided condition that requires the provided key's entry to have the provided version.

+### `store.ifNoExists(key, callback): Promise<boolean>`
+This executes a block of conditional writes, and conditionally execute any puts or removes that are called in the callback, using the provided condition that requires the provided key's entry does not exist yet.

 ### `store.transaction(execute: Function)`
 This will begin synchronous transaction, execute the provided function, and then commit the transaction.
 The provided function can perform `get`s, `put`s, and `remove`s within the transaction, and the result will be committed.
 The execute function can return a promise to indicate an ongoing asynchronous transaction, but generally you want to minimize how long a transaction is open on the main thread, at least if you are potentially operating with multiple processes.